AlibabaCloudDocs/arms/intl.en-US/Browser monitoring/Tutorials/Use the front-to-back tracing feature to diagnose causes of API errors.md

 -   Locate the error if the API returns an error code or a business logic error occurs.

+    1. Log on to the [ARMS console](https://arms-intl.console.aliyun.com/).
-    1. In the left-side navigation pane, click **Browser Monitoring**.
+    2. In the left-side navigation pane, click **Browser Monitoring**.
 On the **Browser Monitoring** page, click the name of the application.
 In the left-side navigation pane, click **API Request**.
-    2. On the **API Failure List** tab of the **API Link Trace\(Top20\)** section, find the API or trace ID, and click **Link Trace**.
+    3. On the **API Failure List** tab of the **API Link Trace\(Top20\)** section, find the API or trace ID, and click **Link Trace**.
 You can then view the overall response time of browser monitoring and the call sequence chart of the backend application.

         ![API failure list](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/5700362851/p43709.png)

-    3. Determine whether the network transmission or backend call process takes a longer time based on the call timeline.
+    4. Determine whether the network transmission or backend call process takes a longer time based on the call timeline.

-    4. Click the Magnifier icon in the **Method Stack** column of the backend application to view the overall backend trace of the request.
+    5. Click the Magnifier icon in the **Method Stack** column of the backend application to view the overall backend trace of the request.
 You can then locate the cause of the API error based on the business.

         ![ application-Invocation-trace](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/8092576751/p43710.png)

 -   Locate the error if the response time of the API is longer than expected.

+    1. Log on to the [ARMS console](https://arms-intl.console.aliyun.com/).
-    1. In the left-side navigation pane, click **Browser Monitoring**.
+    2. In the left-side navigation pane, click **Browser Monitoring**.
 On the **Browser Monitoring** page, click the name of the application.
 In the left-side navigation pane, click **API Request**.
-    2. In the **API Link Trace\(Top20\)** section, the APIs are sorted in descending order by response time. or trace ID.
+    3. In the **API Link Trace\(Top20\)** section, the APIs are sorted in descending order by response time. or trace ID.
 You can find the API or trace ID whose response time is longer than expected,

-    3.  and click **Link Trace**.
+    4.  and click **Link Trace**.
 You can then view the overall response time of browser monitoring and the call sequence chart of the backend application.

         -   If the processing time of the backend application is short but the overall response time is long, the network transmission takes a longer time.
 Click **View Details**.
 On the details page, view the network, region, browser, device, and operating system of the access request.
         -   If the backend application takes a long time to process the access request, the backend processing performance is poor.
 Click the Magnifier icon in the **Method Stack** column.
 In the dialog box that appears, check which part of backend tracing is time-consuming to locate the problem.